bcgov/action-oc-runner/README.md

 # OpenShift CLI (oc) Login and Runner

 Action for running oc commands.
-Version can be updated in one spot when the platform team updates OpenShift.
+Intended for use with the BC Government's OpenShift cluster.
+We will do our best to keep the default oc runner version lined up with whatever the platform team currently has deployed to production.

+Provide as few as zero commands to login only.
+There is a separate parameter for cronjobs, with the ability to report success or failure.

 # Usage